 What Does Ragweed Look Like?

 Ragweed’s drab flowers often go unnoticed.
 The flowers do not contain any nectar and have no need to be attractive to insects because the wind does the work of spreading its lightweight pollen for miles.
 Seen under a microscope, these tiny granules are studded with hooks.
 No wonder they cause so much discomfort to our itchy eyes and runny nose!
 A single plant can produce over a billion pollen grains.
-Learn about plants that cause allergies.

 What Does Goldenrod Look Like?